 Financial Times Ranks IE Business School Master in Finance Program 8th Worldwide

-IE Business School is the 8th in the world and 1st in Spain in the Financial Times 2021 ranking of pre-experience Master in Finance programs.
+IE Business School is 8th in the world according to the Financial Times 2022 ranking of pre-experience Master in Finance programs.
 The annual ranking considers various aspects of the program including student’s career path and salary, the diversity of faculty, board members, and students by gender and nationality, as well as the program’s international reach.